danascheider/sim_legacy_frontend/docs/contexts/shopping-lists-context.md

-# ShoppingListContext
+# ShoppingListsContext

-The `ShoppingListContext` is used to fetch all the relevant shopping lists when the shopping list page renders.
+The `ShoppingListsContext` is used to fetch all the relevant shopping lists when the shopping list page renders.
 It uses some similar patterns to the `AppContext`, including the use of the `overrideValue` prop to set the value of the provider in Storybook.

-The `ShoppingList` context is a consumer of the `AppContext` and the `GamesContext`, implying that the `ShoppingListProvider` can only be rendered inside both an `AppProvider` and a `GamesProvider`.
+The `ShoppingList` context is a consumer of the `AppContext` and the `GamesContext`, implying that the `ShoppingListsProvider` can only be rendered inside both an `AppProvider` and a `GamesProvider`.
 You will see an error to this effect if you try to implement it another way.
 From the `AppProvider`, the context takes the `token` (which it needs to make its API calls) as well as the `logOutAndRedirect` function.
 The latter is used in the event an API call returns status 401 and the user needs to be logged out.
 From the `GamesProvider`, the context takes the list of the user's games, which is used to determine how to populate the dropdown on the shopping lists page and which shopping lists to display.

-On render, the `ShoppingListProvider` fetches all the user's shopping lists.
+On render, the `ShoppingListsProvider` fetches all the user's shopping lists.

 ## Value

-The value of the `ShoppingListProvider` includes the following.
+The value of the `ShoppingListsProvider` includes the following.

 ### `shoppingLists`